Markov Decision Processes under External Temporal Processes: MDP influenced by a Temporal Process

-Non-Markov self-exciting event processes that can be described as above are studied extensively in finance, economics, epidemiology, etc., in the form of variants of Hawkes and jump processes.
-While they are studied predominantly in continuous time and sometimes in discrete time, we consider discrete-time versions to fit into the traditional discrete-time reinforcement learning framework.
+Non-Markov self-exciting event processes are studied extensively in finance, economics, epidemiology, etc., in the form of variants of Hawkes and jump processes.
+Although they are studied predominantly in continuous time, we consider discrete-time versions to fit into the traditional discrete-time reinforcement learning framework.

-Consider a discrete-time marked Hawkes process $\left( E_t, X_t \right)_{n \in \N}$ defined as follows: $\left( E_t \right)_{t \in \N}$ is a sequence of random variables taking values in $\left\{ 0, 1 \right\}$, with $E_{t}$ sampled from $\textsf{Bernoulli}\left( p_{t} \right)$, where the intensity $p_{t}$ at time $t$ depends on the realizations of $E_t$ at the previous time steps as:
+Consider a discrete-time marked Hawkes process $\left(B_{t}, X_t \right)_{t \in \N}$ defined as follows: $\left( B_t \right)_{t \in \N}$ is a sequence of random variables taking values in $\left\{ 0, 1 \right\}$, with $B_{t}$ sampled from $\textsf{Bernoulli}\left( p_{t} \right)$, where the intensity $p_{t}$ at time $t$ depends on the realizations of $B_t$ at the previous time steps as